-'It feels really opaque'17
+'It feels really opaque' (note 17)

 Borrowers struggle to provide the environmental data required and with the demands that applying places on staff time, especially given a lack of staff capacity.
 Borrowers have used commercial insurers because of the resource demands of GIS.
 GIS makes assumptions about what is in place for borrowers in terms of staff resources and staff knowledge.
 'The amount of time spent on applying and also on reporting for GIS is excessive and unsustainable for a stretched team.'

 'GIS penalises the little guys.
-If you're a national, you've got plenty of people to administer GIS, but if you're small you don't.'18
+If you're a national, you've got plenty of people to administer GIS, but if you're small you don't.' (note 18)

-There is a desire for ACE to provide more advice and guidance on conservation and preservation, good collections care, environmental control, emerging practice in collections care and accessing information and resources.
+- There is a desire for ACE to provide more advice and guidance on conservation and preservation, good collections care, environmental control, emerging practice in collections care and accessing information and resources. - The GIS exacerbates the disparity of access to cultural heritage regionally and between small institutions and the nationals.